Prospero1988/NMR-AI_part3/README.md

 ## Files
 - `SVR_ML_Optuna_CUDA_v2.py`: This script performs Support Vector Regression (SVR) hyperparameter optimization using Optuna, MLflow for logging, and CUDA for GPU acceleration.
 It includes data loading, model training, and evaluation routines.
 - `XGB_ML_Optuna_CUDA.py`: This script focuses on XGBoost model optimization using Optuna and MLflow, also leveraging CUDA for accelerated training.
+- `conda_environment.yml`: A YAML file describing the conda environment required to run the scripts, including necessary dependencies.

 ### Key Features
 - **Hyperparameter Optimization**: Both scripts use Optuna to optimize key model parameters.